Nehemiah Hunter Brown: Musical career

 Following its historic performance on the Arno river in Florence, Italy sponsored by the Canottiere Firenze (Rowing Club of Florence) president, Massimo Cavallina.
 The Florence Gospel Choir will be performing in Stockholm, Sweden in August 2009 with a brief tour in Budapest, Hungary in the fall.

 While continuing an almost 10 year schedule of Gospel Music Workshops that began at St. Augustine's Anglican Church then with Christ the King Anglican Church in Frankfurt, Germany, in 2011 he founded with Christine Melcher, The Rhine Main Community Inspirational Choir.
 The name was later shortened to the Rhine Main Community Choir with Christine Melcher responsible for Coordination/Public Relations, Eusebio De Cristofaro, Artistic Direction and Musical Direction by Nehemiah H. Brown.
 In May 2013, Mr. Brown and The Celebration Gospel Choir, a mass choir under his direction, combined with seven other Italian choir to perform, Maestro Detto Mariano's "Eccoci", an original composition written by Maestro Mariano for the Jubilee at the Vatican.
 Mr. Brown was soloist performing it in September 2014.
 It was scheduled to be performed when Pope Francesco makes his formal visit to Florence in late 2015.
-Mr. Brown will be performing on July 3, 2015. for the Ambassador to the United Nation's Annual Independence Day Celebration, held at his residence in Rome, Italy.
+Mr. Brown will be performing on July 3, 2015. for the Ambassador to the United Nations' Annual Independence Day Celebration, held at his residence in Rome, Italy.
 He is currently working on new compositions and a new project with the Filarmonica of Mirandola to be performed at Christmas 2015.

 Mr. Brown was ordained by the late, Rev. Charles H. Brown and licensed to preach by the Late Bishop Levy Willis in 1980.
 In September 2014, he was appointed as Senior Pastor of the Florence Gospel Fellowship International, Florence Italy.

 Under Rev. Brown's leadership, The Florence Gospel Choir School and the Florence Gospel Fellowship International have joined in a joint venture with the Methodist Church to present their first Artist in Residence Program in June 2015.